mosmn/Notes/sections/javascript/react/intro.md

 This code tells React to render the `App` component into the DOM, specifically into the element with the id "root."
 In your project, you'll find a root `div` in the `index.html` file located in the `public` directory.
 If you decide to name your main application component something other than `App.js`, be sure to update its name in `index.js` accordingly.

-To gain a better understanding of how create-react-app works and the files it generates, refer to this article and watch this video, which explain the file system created by create-react-app.
-You can also explore your application's performance by learning about ReportWebVitals [here](https://create-react-app.dev/docs/measuring-performance/).
+How create-react-app works: [article](https://blog.logrocket.com/getting-started-with-create-react-app/#introduction), [video](https://www.youtube.com/watch?v=rUdtgnwrA14).
+Explains the file system created by create-react-app.

+Explore your application's performance by learning about ReportWebVitals [here](https://create-react-app.dev/docs/measuring-performance/).

 ### React Developer Tools

 React Developer Tools is a browser extension that enhances the browser's developer tools to help you inspect React components that compose your application.
 It provides features to inspect and modify the React component tree, view props, state, and hooks for each component, and perform basic debugging tasks.
-You can install React Developer Tools as a Chrome extension [here](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi).
+Install React Developer Tools as a Chrome extension [here](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi).

-For instructions on installing React Developer Tools and basic debugging techniques, refer to this article.
-The extension is a valuable tool for React developers, as it allows for easier debugging and understanding of the component structure and state within your application.
+For instructions on installing React Developer Tools and basic debugging techniques, refer to this [article](https://www.pluralsight.com/guides/debugging-components-with-react-developer-tools).